 An acceptor is used (together with a forager) to active tabu search, simulated annealing, great deluge, ...
-For each move it generates an accept chance.
-If a move is rejected it is given an accept chance of 0.0.
+For each move it checks whether it is accepted or not.

 You can implement your own Acceptor, although the build-in acceptors should suffice for most needs.
 You can also combine multiple acceptors.